 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture sector in the Toowoomba region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture sector in the Toowoomba region and the recent Queensland financial performance of the broadacre, dairy and vegetable industries.

 The Toowoomba region of Queensland is located in the south–east of the state.
 The region comprises the local government area of Lockyer Valley and part of Toowoomba, and the major regional centre of Toowoomba.
 The region covers a total area of around 2,258 square kilometres or less than 0.5 per cent of Queensland's total area and is home to approximately 153,200 people (ABS 2017).